 Getting through Withdrawal and Recovery

-The Narconon network of drug rehab centers has a forty-seven year history of helping people get clean from drugs and recover a sober life.
-The most essential way to help a person abusing krokodil is to get them help as quickly as possible.
+The Narconon network of drug rehab centers has a fifty-year history of helping people get clean from drugs and recover a sober life.
+The essential way to help a person abusing krokodil is to get them help as quickly as possible.
 This is not a time to wait for them to ask for help.
 The physical deterioration is too severe.

 An addicted person may need medical help to stabilize them as their first step of recovery.
-The family of a krokodil addict should find out how Narconon helps even people addicted to intensely addictive substances recover.
-Call 1-800-775-8750 today.
+The family of a krokodil addict should contact Narconon and find out how even people addicted to intensely addictive substances can recover.

 More on Krokodil